zeldin/OrangeCart/README.md

 Usage
 -----

+For full usage instructions and other detailed information, please refer to [the wiki][wiki].

 The cartridge can be powered from the expansion port, from the USB connector, or both at once (back-current protection diodes are present at each power input).